 Bernard Alexander is a trial attorney who prosecutes demanding private and public sector employment litigation.
 He has tried over sixty cases to verdict, and he has won six-, seven- and eight-figure judgments for claims of discrimination, harassment and retaliation based on gender, race, age, sex, sexual orientation and disability.
 He has resolved dozens of binding arbitrations and hundreds of mediations with successful results.
-Most recently he obtained a $3 million verdict for a security guard who was terminated for “job abandonment” after he took emergency leave from work to care for his school age daughter.
+Most recently he obtained a $136.9 million verdict in a race harassment case against Tesla.

 Bernard has earned numerous professional recognitions and honors, including: